GenericMappingTools/pygmt/README.rst

 or send us a message on `our Gitter chatroom <https://gitter.im/GenericMappingTools/gmt-python>`__.

-See the `documentation <https://genericmappingtools.github.io/gmt-python/>`__ for our design ideas, currently implemented features, and more.
+See the `documentation <https://genericmappingtools.github.io/gmt-python/>`__ for our design ideas, currently implemented features, how to contribute, and more.

 Previous work